 While engaged in ministry under supervision at the practicum site, SMP students also meet weekly for classroom instruction (during the fall and spring semesters).
 Students receive instruction on different areas of ministry practice, on topics related to pastoral life and work, and on theological reflection.
 SMP class meetings are occasionally devoted to small group meetings (Ministry Reflection Groups), for the purpose of group reflection on ministry development.

 Students may register for Supervised Ministry Practicum 1 (DVML 701) in the same manner as for all other BDS courses, via the Banner system.
-However, by July 1 of the year in which they intend to begin the course sequence, students must also submit the following materials to the MLD Office for review and approval: SMP Proposal Form, Assumption of Risk, Release and Indemnity Agreement (signed, dated, and notarized), and a current resume of the prospective mentor (if not already on file in the MLD Office).
+However, by July 1 of the year in which they intend to begin the course sequence, students must also submit the following materials to the Contextual Learning Office for review and approval: SMP Proposal Form, Assumption of Risk, Release and Indemnity Agreement (signed, dated, and notarized), and a current resume of the prospective mentor (if not already on file in the Contextual Learning Office).
 Students who do not gain approval for the SMP site and mentor will be withdrawn from DVML 701.